saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

   order: 7
 ---

 AI coding tools help build GpgFrontend.
-They never touch your keys, they do not do the encryption, and nothing reaches you without a person deciding what it should do and checking that it does.
+They never touch your keys, and they do not write the encryption.
+Every change is planned and checked by a person before it reaches you.

-This page explains the whole arrangement, so you can judge it for yourself.
+This page explains how that works, so you can judge it for yourself.

 ## The Short Answer